puppeteer/puppeteer/docs/api.md

 > Calling `request.respond` for a dataURL request is a noop.

 #### httpRequest.response()
-- returns: <?[Response]> A matching [Response] object, or `null` if the response has not been received yet.
+- returns: <?[HTTPResponse]> A matching [HTTPResponse] object, or `null` if the response has not been received yet.

 #### httpRequest.url()
 - returns: <[string]> URL of the request.

 ### class: HTTPResponse

-[Response] class represents responses which are received by page.
+[HTTPResponse] class represents responses which are received by page.

 #### httpResponse.buffer()
 - returns: <Promise<[Buffer]>> Promise which resolves to a buffer with response body.